harishankar18/LogEnhancer/README.md

 # LogEnhancer
-Tool ofr adding logging to source files of C, C++ and Java
+Tool for adding logging to source files of C, C++ and Java